 What is the next step for you?
 What direction are you taking?

-React environment is my current favorite, I would like to learn more about it in the upcoming period.
+React environment is my current favourite, I would like to learn more about it in the upcoming period.
 It’s also a huge dream of mine to teach programming in some form.
 Giving lectures or taking part in some more specific program, I don’t know yet, nor do I know how it’s going to happen, but I’m sure it will happen somehow.

 As a well-experienced student, do you have any tips for those just starting to code?